Rukaiyazzaman1234/dmoney-data/README.md

 # About dmoney-data

-dmoney-data is a transactional and user management system where admin can create agent, multiple customer, merchant.
+DMoney-Data is a comprehensive transactional and user management system designed to facilitate financial interactions among different user roles: admin, agents, customers, and merchants.

-There have the transaction between customer to customer.-System account can deposit to Agent Agent can send money to other users (merchant,customer) Customer can withdraw money
+# Key Features:

+User Creation: Admin can create agents, multiple customers, and merchants.

+Transaction Types:
-Customer can payment to merchant.
+* Customers can send money to each other.
-Agent can deposit to customers account Agent,customer,merchant can check balance and statement Admin and users can not login with wrong creds Transaction can not be successful without valid info and without sufficient balance
+* Agents can transfer funds to customers and merchants.
+* Customers can withdraw money from their accounts and make payments to merchants.
+* Agents can deposit funds into customers' accounts.
+* Balance and Statement Access: Agents, customers, and merchants can check their account balances and transaction statements.
+Security Measures:

+* Invalid login attempts for admin and users are not permitted.
+* Transactions require valid information and sufficient balance to be processed successfully.
+* This structured system ensures efficient and secure financial transactions among users while providing robust management capabilities for administrators.

 # Technology used:
 - Postman